YUME permission model

 }

 Generate fingerprints with yumed --auth-keys /etc/yume/authorized_keys --keys-list.
-Any field you omit defaults to the safe choice (deny for admin/exec/LAN; allow for the relay-side chat / file / bytes channels which never carry server-side actions).
+Any field you omit defaults to the safe choice.
+Privileged permissions always default to deny; relay-side chat / file / bytes default to allow for individual keys and deny for bulk keys.

 Permission fields